 A Surgical History in the Making

 McGinley Orthopedics reduces the inefficiencies of manual orthopedic power tools and provides surgeons with full control utilizing augmented handheld robotics.
 IntelliSense Drill Technology® has built-in sensing technology making standard orthopedic surgeries safer and more cost effective.
 “The IntelliSense® Drill comes equipped with depth measurement sensors, which are accurate to 0.5mm,” explains McGinley.
 In Bicortical Mode, once the sensors detect a specific change in material density, the system automatically powers off and displays the precise depth of the drilled hole.
 This high level of accuracy enables surgeons to eliminate use of the manual depth gauge and confidently drill through bone without fear of injuring important tissues on the far side of the bone.
 As a result, the IntelliSense® Drill can eliminate or reduce the risk of misplaced or missized screws, thereby potentially decreasing the need for repeat surgeries.
 The IntelliSense® Drill has several modes including Bicortical, Set Depth, Multi-Cortex, and Freehand.
 This allows the IntelliSense® Drill to be used universally and can replace conventional systems.
 McGinley’s ingenious innovation in precision drilling can eventually allow surgeons to complete the surgery without the need of intraoperative x-rays and manual depth gauges, saving patients from excessive radiation, reoperations, and excess medical costs in common orthopedic surgeries.
 Ever since it was FDA cleared and first used in 2015, the IntelliSense® Drill has quickly spread across the country.
 McGinley Orthopedics is applying this core technology in other types of surgeries requiring the highest level of precision such as the spine.
 In such complex scenarios, these applications will be able to detect and notify the surgeon when the drill has contacted the endosteal surface of bone, which is critical for placing pedicle screws.
-McGinley has also acquired a manufacturing facility with both ISO 9001 and ISO 13485 certifications to meet its internal manufacturing needs.
+McGinley has also acquired a manufacturing facility to meet its internal manufacturing needs.
 McGinley Manufacturing has concept to production and contract manufacturing services available to other companies.
 This facility is capable of manufacturing its own products as well as other complex medical and non-medical devices.
 The team excels at creating prototypes of new designs and problem-solving unique applications (Consultation available at mcginleymanufacturing.com).
 One of McGinley Orthopedics’ latest innovations is the IntelliSense Pin Pilot®, designed to accurately place K-wires and pins for treating patients with fractures and avoid damaging articular surfaces.
 Additionally, the company is currently finalizing a unique Lever Action Plate System®, which will improve reduction and alignment of distal radius fractures.
 Both new products have successfully completed cadaver testing and are pending FDA review.
 Another product in McGinley Orthopedics’ pipeline is the IntelliSense Saw Technology®.
 This solution leverages an adaptation of the existing technology to help surgeons safely perform osteotomies associated with joint replacements.

 Building a Patient-Centric Foundation